Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/Variables/CreateCustomVariables.md

     public GenericReference<AudioClip> myClip
 }
 ```
-However, there are a few bugs in the inspector with this field.
-This is because it doesn't have a property drawer defining how the inspector should display it.
+However, there are a few bugs with this field in the inspector.
+This is because there is no property drawer defining how the inspector should display it.
 Luckily, adding one is just as simple as making the variable.

-Note, if you want more infromation on editor scripting in W_I_Zr_Ds, visit the Editor Scripting sub-section in the API Refrence section
+Note, if you want more information about editor scripting in W_I_Zr_Ds, visit the ```Editor Scripting``` sub-section in the ```API Refrence``` section

 ```c#
 //Change the type of the GenericRefrence and GenericRefrenceDrawer to whatever you want